Pranjalya/vue-ml/README.md

 ## Notes
 For Sentiment Analysis, VADER has been used.
 It gives a good result for chat based texts.
 It also processes emoticons and smilies, which makes it useful for social media text analysis.

+> This branch contains Chat sentiment analysis for demo purposes.
+> Another branch with fully functional chat with remote database will be added soon.